Global Hyperscale Data Center Market Landscape 2025-2030

 What is the growth rate of the global hyperscale data center market?

-The global hyperscale data center market by investment is growing at a CAGR of 8.72% during the forecast period.
+The global hyperscale data center market by investment is expected to grow at a CAGR of 9.58% during the forecast period.